actionprojecteu/airflow-actionproject/StreetSpectra.md

 * The [observations extraction workflow](#observations-extraction-workflow), `streetspectra_collect_dag` that extracts observations from the Observing Platform (Epicollect 5), transforms them and loads them into the ACTION database.
 This is executed monthly.

-* The [Zooniverse feeding workflow](#zooniverse-feeding-workflow) `streetspectra_zoo_import_dag` that creates and loads new Zooniverse subject sets from the ACTION observations as the previous classifications are being completed.
+* The [Zooniverse feeding workflow](#zooniverse-feeding-workflow) `streetspectra_feed_dag` that creates and loads new Zooniverse subject sets from the ACTION observations as the previous classifications are being completed.
 This is executed on a daily basis.

-* The [aggregation and publication workflow](#aggregation-and-publication-workflow) `streetspectra_zoo_export_dag` , where all the individual classifications made in Zooniverse  are aggregated (per light source in image) and published into a Open Data scence portal (Zenodo).
+* The [aggregation and publication workflow](#aggregation-and-publication-workflow) `streetspectra_aggregate_dag` , where all the individual classifications made in Zooniverse  are aggregated (per light source in image) and published into a Open Data scence portal (Zenodo).
 This is executed monthly.

 # Observations extraction workflow